helmfile/vals/README.md

 - `ref+sops://path/to/file#/foo/bar` reads `path/to/file` as a `yaml` file and returns the value at `foo.bar`.
 - `ref+sops://path/to/file?format=json#/foo/bar` reads `path/to/file` as a `json` file and returns the value at `foo.bar`.

+### Keychain

+Keychain provider is going to be available on macOS only.
+It reads a secret from the macOS Keychain.

+- `ref+keychain://KEY1/[#/path/to/the/value]`

+Examples:

+- `security add-generic-password -U -a ${USER} -s "secret-name" -D "vals-secret" -w '{"foo":{"bar":"baz"}}'` - will create a secret in the Keychain with the name `secret-name` and the value `{"foo":{"bar":"baz"}}`, `vals-secret` is required to be able to find the secret in the Keychain.
+- `echo 'foo: ref+keychain://secret-name' | vals eval -f -` - will read the secret from the Keychain with the name `secret-name` and replace the `foo` with the secret value.
+- `echo 'foo: ref+keychain://secret-name#/foo/bar' | vals eval -f -` - will read the secret from the Keychain with the name `secret-name` and replace the `foo` with the value at the path `$.foo.bar`.

 ### Echo

 Echo provider echoes the string for testing purpose.
 Please read [the original proposal](https://github.com/roboll/helmfile/pull/920#issuecomment-548213738) to get why we might need this.